 Additional Routine Boiler Maintenance

-While cleaning your boiler, you should also check the following regularly to ensure your boiler is working properly and efficiently:
+While cleaning your home boiler system, you should also check the following regularly to ensure your boiler is working properly and efficiently:

 - Check air vents and flues for blockages: Obstructions in your vents will prevent air from circulating, causing the unit to work harder and leading to increases in your heating bills.